agile-ts/documentation/docs/main/StyleGuide.md

     user: user,
 };

-// If you want to have your core global (Don't do that in PRODUCTION!!) globalBind("__core__", core);
+// For better debugging you might want our core global (Don't do that in PRODUCTION!!) globalBind("__core__", core);

 export default core;